Very Greek Grilled Chicken

-(Updated and added to Recipe Favorites: April 2010.)
-I made this grilled chicken recently for some very thoughtful people in my family, and when I went to the blog to print out the recipe, I decided it was overdue for new photos!
-This was a recipe I originally came up with in 2005 when I was experimenting to see what type of marinade would taste good on grilled chicken, and I've made it many times since.
-If you're not that experienced with grilling chicken breasts, you might want to read my post about how to make grilled chicken breasts that are juicy every time.
-Leftover grilled chicken is something I love to have in the fridge to throw on top of a salad or eat in a sandwich, so even if you're only cooking for a few people, I recommend making some extra.
+I made this Very Greek Grilled Chicken for some very thoughtful people in my family back in 2010, and when I went to the blog to print out the recipe, I decided it was overdue for new photos!
+I came up with this grilled chicken with Greek flavors in in the very early days of my blog when I was experimenting to see what type of marinade would taste good on grilled chicken, and I’ve made it many, many times since then.
+Leftover grilled chicken is something I love to have in the fridge to throw on top of a salad or eat in a sandwich, so even if you’re only cooking for a few people, I recommend making some extra.

 Very Greek Grilled Chicken